 If a partnership registers with the Hong Kong Registrar of Companies, it takes the form of a limited partnership as defined in the Hong Kong Limited Partnership Ordinance.
 Until it has registered, it will not have the status of a limited partnership and the law applicable to general partnerships will apply.

 A general partnership requires that each partner in the company is held responsible for the debts and liabilities of the business.
-Each partner can also be held responsible for the actions of the other partner taken on behalf of or in service of the business.
+Each partner can also be held responsible for the actions of another partner that are taken on behalf of or in service of the business.

-- Set up and maintenance – Partnerships are simple to set up and manage in comparison to companies and the internal structure of partnerships can be very flexible
+- Set up – Partnerships are simple to set up and manage in comparison to companies and the internal structure of partnerships can be very flexible

-- Partnership as an incentive – General partnerships tend to attract and retain employees as partnership can be offered as an incentive.
+- Partnership as an incentive – General partnerships tend to attract and retain employees because partnership can be offered as an incentive.

 - Raising capital – Capital can be raised from partners and outside sources such as banks.

-- Liability – Partners are personally liable for the business’s debts and liabilities.
-Partners’ personal assets can be held accountable for business debts and losses.
+- Liability – Partners are personally liable for the business’s debts and liabilities

-- Liability for partners’ actions – Each partner can also be held responsible for the actions of the other partner taken on behalf of, or in service of, the business.
+- Liability for partners’ actions – Each partner can also be held responsible for the actions of other partners that are taken on behalf of, or in service of, the business

 - Profit sharing – Profits from a general partnership must be shared between all parties.

 A Limited Partnership has both general and limited partners.
-General partners have unlimited liability for the company’s debts and are involved in the decision-making process of the business.
-Limited partners’ liability is restricted to the amount of their contribution to the capital of the partnership.
-Limited partners are not able to be involved in the decision making process of the company.
+General partners have unlimited liability for the business debts and are involved in the decision-making process of the business.
+The limited partners’ liability is restricted to the amount of their contribution to the capital of the partnership.
+Limited partners are not able to be involved in the decision making process of the business.

-- Investment separate from management – Clear delineation between managing partners and limited partners, allows for funds to be raised without affecting how the business is managed.
+- Investment separate from management – Delineation between general partners and limited partners allows capital to be raised without affecting business management